Maryville University: Personal Care Assistant (PCA) Policy

 The University strives to remove barriers for individuals with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act Amendments Act (ADAAA) of 2008.

-Personal Care Assistants (“PCAs”) may be required to address the personal needs of the student thus allowing him/her to participate in University activities.
+Personal Care Assistants (“PCAs”) may be required to address the personal needs of the student thus allowing them to participate in University activities.
 PCA is defined as a person who provides personal care/assistance (chronic or temporary) to a student with a disability or other health care needs with activities of daily living including nursing services or assistance with normal life functions.
 PCA services may facilitate higher levels of independent access and participation in University programs, services, and activities.
 The services of a PCA can have an important role in an individual’s quality of life.
 The well thought out selection of the right Agency/individual and ongoing effective communication with the PCA is critical for a successful experience.
-Students who require PCA services must make arrangements to provide for his/her own PCA and must follow the policies, procedures and guidelines as listed below.
+Students who require PCA services must make arrangements to provide for their own PCA and must follow the policies, procedures, and guidelines as listed in this policy.

-It is not the responsibility of the University to provide services to meet the personal needs of the student, which may include but is not limited to transfer from a vehicle to a wheelchair, transportation to or from the University facilities, administering medication, addressing toilet, bathing, feeding or dressing needs, and errands.
+It is not the responsibility of the University to provide services to meet the personal needs of the student, which may include, but is not limited to, transfer from a vehicle to a wheelchair, transportation to or from University facilities, administering medication, addressing toilet, bathing, feeding or dressing needs, and errands.

-It is the student’s responsibility to hire his/her own PCA and to secure funding for these services.
-It is the student’s responsibility to have the PCA registered at the Disability Support and Success office and in place prior to any University-related activities.
+It is the student’s responsibility to hire their own PCA and to secure funding for these services.
+It is the student’s responsibility to have the PCA registered with the Disability Support and Success office and in place prior to any University-related activities.
 A student’s failure to do so could result in removal from campus until a PCA is secured.
 The University cannot be responsible for providing PCA services on an interim basis until the student secures a PCA.
-The Director of Disability Support and Success does not participate in the PCA interviewing or hiring process.
+The office of Disability Support and Success does not participate in the PCA interviewing or hiring process.

-The student shall contact the Director of Disability Support and Success prior to attending the University to discuss reasonable accommodations, including the role of the PCA on campus.
-A meeting should occur with the Director of Disability Support and Success during each semester that the student is enrolled, and it is the responsibility of the student to schedule the meeting(s).
+The student shall contact the office of Disability Support and Success prior to attending the University to discuss reasonable accommodations, including the role of the PCA on campus.
+A meeting should occur with the office of Disability Support and Success during each semester that the student is enrolled, and it is the responsibility of the student to schedule the meeting(s).

-The student shall abide by this policy and ensure, to the best of his/her ability that his/her PCA will also do so.
+The student shall abide by this policy and ensure, to the best of their ability that the PCA will also do so.
 The student shall ensure that the PCA responsibly uses any access to University facilities, equipment, resources, and network activities.

 Please note that the University strongly recommends that in order for a student who needs a PCA to have a college experience that is closest to the Mission of the University, the student’s PCA should not be a family member, a friend, another student, or of the opposite sex.